 A project such as this requires considerable planning.
 If you are an individual or a group wishing to provide quilts for a particular hospital, you’ll need to:

-- Establish a link with the hospital, ie with a specific person in the Neonatal Unit or Delivery Suite (eg Nurse or Unit Manager)
+- Establish a link with the hospital, for example with a specific person in the Neonatal Unit or Delivery Suite (eg Nurse or Unit Manager)

 - Make an ongoing commitment